tiagofreire-pt/rpi_uputronics_stratum1_chrony/README.md

 **Optional** :
 - 3D printed case for housing the fully assembled server **(RPI 5B)**:
   > I suggest this [top](./stl/case_5B_top_custom.stl) and this [bottom](case_5B_bottom_custom.stl) parts.
-  > PLA or PETG are generally appropriate, depending on the ambient temperature and environment you'll apply this server in.
+  > PLA or PETG are generally appropriate, depending on the ambient temperature and environment you`ll apply this server in.
 - Outdoor GPS active antenna with 28dB Gain, inline powered at 3-5V DC, with 5 meters of cable lenght and SMA male connector

 # Setup the server